-The WIDA English Language Development Standards should be used as a tool to access Kentucky Academic Standards.
+The WIDA English Language Development Standards should be used as a tool to provide greater access to Kentucky Academic Standards.
 The WIDA Can Do Descriptors highlight examples of what English Learners can do at each English proficiency level.
 It is a grade-specific resource designed to guide teachers in planning meaningful activities with ELs.